AndreiBarsan/mpi-hpc/README.md

-# UofT CSC2306F: High-Performance Scientific Computing Assignments, Fall 2018
+# Distributed Solvers for Large Systems Using MPI

 ## Overview

 These assignments consist mostly of MPI code implemented in C++, plus some Python used to analyze the experimental results and create the plots.
+I wrote this code for coursework during my PhD, but I removed the course code to make it harder to Google based on the course's name alone. ;)

 ## Getting Started

-The code requires Open MPI and CMake (3.5, so old CMakes are OK.
-The most recent is 3.13.) to be installed, as well as a C++14-compatible compiler (the g++ on UofT's CDF is OK).
-Several C++14 features are used, such as `make_shared<T[]>`, but older compilers should still support it.
+The code requires Open MPI, CMake 3.5 (not super new), gflags, and Eigen.
+The to be installed, as well as a C++14-compatible compiler (the g++ on UofT's CDF is OK).
+Several C++14 features are used, such as `make_shared<T[]>`, but slightly older compilers should still support it.

 ### Dependencies

  - `Open MPI` for the bread and butter for distributed multiprocessing.
  - `gflags` for clean declarative argument parsing.
-(Nice way to specify flags for your program.)
 ```bash
 git clone https://github.com/gflags/gflags && cd gflags && mkdir build
 cd build && cmake -DEXPORT_BUILD_DIR=ON .. && make -j4
 ```
+ - Eigen 3 is *required* for Assignment 3, but optional for the previous two!
+   A reasonably new version can be installed on a Debian-like distribution by running `sudo apt install libeigen3-dev`.
+Note that Eigen3 is a header-only library, so it doesn't need to be compiled separately or linked, just included.
  - (Optional) Python 3 for analyzing the data and producing the plots.
 The Python package dependencies are specified in the `requirements.txt` file, which can be loaded easily into any virtual or Anaconda environment.
  - (Optional) For Assignment 2, Eigen 3 can enable additional checks by comparing the results produced by the custom solver with those produced by an industry-standard solver provided by Eigen.
- - Eigen 3 is *required* for Assignment 3!
-A reasonably new version can be installed on a Debian-like distribution by running `sudo apt install libeigen3-dev`.
-Note that Eigen3 is a header-only library, so it doesn't need to be compiled per se, or linked, just included.

 ### Running the Code

 To build the code and run some of the Assignment 01 experiments, simply use the `a01-local.sh` script.
 This runs MPI locally.
 For best results, use a computing cluster like U of T's CDF.

 A possible sequence of actions could be: